top of page

 Cross-legged

 Elevate your hips to reduce the stretch.
-Avoid allowing your low back to round excessively.
+Be cautious not to allow your lower back to round excessively during this position.

 Man in a black tank top sits cross-legged on a mat, eyes closed, in a calm pose.
 Gray wall and electrical outlet in the background.